InteractiveAdvertisingBureau/openrtb/extensions/community_extensions/skadnetwork.md

 #### Publishers/source app’s responsibilities are to:

-1. Add the ad network’s ID to its Info.plist
+1. Add the ad network’s ID to its Info.plist in all lower case characters
 2. Update Info.plist with new entries added to the SSP/SDK publicly hosted lists when publishing new app versions to the App Store
 3. Supply the raw `skadnetids`, IABTL `max` and / or `excl` to the SSP / SDK on the device at runtime